nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 ## Specifying data dumps
 The files that constitute the data dump of the dataset, must contain the RDF data encoded in one the RDF encodings suported by Europeana:  [RDF/XML](https://www.w3.org/TR/rdf-syntax-grammar/), [JSON-LD](https://www.w3.org/TR/json-ld/)  or [Turtle](https://www.w3.org/TR/turtle/)
+The format of such dumps is not prescribed, but clients should expect dumps to be in one of the usual RDF serializations (RDF/XML, N-Triples, Turtle), and possibly compressed using GZip or other compression algorithms.

 ## Specifying listings of URIs
 void:rootResource